viamrobotics/docs/docs/get-started/_index.md

 Viam is built to be extensible, allowing you to create your own resources for custom hardware or software and deploy your code using modules through the Viam Registry.

-On top of configuration, the Viam App also provides several higher-level functionalities for your machine, such as:
+On top of configuration, the Viam app also provides several higher-level functionalities for your machine, such as:

 - **Data Management**: Any data on your machine can be synced to the cloud, from where you can query it using SQL, MQL, or with code.
 - **Machine Learning**: Train machine learning models on collected data and deploy ML models to machines to enable them to intelligently see and interpret the world around them.